-Share Your Blessing’s current management team and board of directors is shown below.
-In addition, this internal organization will be complimented by numerous volunteers and advisors as well as support from Beamz Interactive and in the future additional nonprofit program partner organizations.
-SYB is currently seeking additional board members, advisors, and volunteers.
-None of these individuals receive any compensation from SYB.
+Share Your Blessing’s current management team and board of directors are shown below.
+In addition, this internal organization is complimented by numerous volunteers and advisors as shown below.
+Except for the organizations Director, none of these individuals receive any compensation from SYB.

 Janice L. Mollo: Founding Donor, Chairman, CEO and Board Member

-Janice L. Mollo is the Chairman and CEO of Share Your Blessings and is responsible for the overall vision & strategy of the organization, as well as financial management.
+Janice L. Mollo is the Chairman and CEO of Share Your Blessings and, together with the President, is responsible for overall strategy and management of the organization, as well as financial management.
 She is passionate about helping children and individuals with special needs and disabilities.
 Ms. Mollo began her career in the early 1980’s as a certified public accountant, initially with KPMG and then with Public Service Company of New Mexico.
-During this time she also served as a board member for Career Services for the Handicapped.
+During this time, she also served as a board member for Career Services for the Handicapped.
 Subsequently Ms. Mollo was a director of Corporate Development of Alliance Telecommunications Corporation, a wireless telecommunications company based in Dallas, Texas.
 In the early 90s she worked as a business development for a cellular accessory business unit in Europe with a major US Corporation.
 She also served as Chief Financial officer of Foothills School, Inc., a nonprofit organization that managed two elementary schools and 15 child care centers that served over 2,000 children in New Mexico, where she was actively involved in the operations of Foothills School.
 From its formation in May 1995 through 1999.
 Ms. Mollo was a Vice President of Mobility Electronics, a consumer electronics company.
-Concurrently, from 1986 to present Ms. Mollo has been a Vice President and Board Member of New Vistas Investment Corporation, an investment company with a range of child care real estate and other investment activities, where she is responsible for financial management.
+Concurrently, from 1986 to present Ms. Mollo has been a Vice President and Board Member of New Vistas Investment Corporation, an investment company with a range of childcare real estate and other investment activities, where she is responsible for financial management.

 Charles R. Mollo: Founding Donor, President, Board Member

-Charles R. Mollo is President and manages all the day to day operations of the Share Your Blessings, including partnerships, fund raising, grants, and implementation of various strategic initiatives.
-Mr. Mollo is a seasoned business leader with expertise in a broad number of areas including wireless telecommunications, consumer electronics, non-profit child care, and in general, growing start-up organizations.
+Charles R. Mollo is President and manages all of Share Your Blessings day to day operations including the Project Maestro Program, partnerships, fund raising, grants, and related strategic initiatives, as well as overall organization strategy in concert with the CEO.
+Mr. Mollo is a seasoned business leader with expertise in a broad number of areas including wireless telecommunications, consumer electronics, non-profit childcare, and in general, growing start-up organizations.
 Mr. Mollo is currently the CEO of Beamz Interactive.
 Prior to Beamz Interactive, Mr. Mollo was a co-founder and Chairman, President and CEO of iGo, Inc., a NASDAQ company that was focused on developing and marketing innovative products for the converging mobile electronics industry.
 Between 1986 and 1995 Mr. Mollo was President of Foothills School, Inc., a nonprofit organization that managed elementary schools and child development centers.
 He was actively involved in managing all aspects of Foothill’s School, including personnel, curriculum, programs and services.
 Mr. Mollo served as VP of Corporate Development for Alliance Telecommunications Corporation in the late 1980s and early 1990s.
 Mr. Mollo has an MBA from the University of New Mexico, a Master’s in Electrical Engineering from Newark College of Engineering, NJ Institute of Technology and a Bachelor’s in Electrical Engineering from Manhattan College.